galaxyproject/training-material/topics/admin/tutorials/cvmfs-manual/tutorial.md

 ## Look at the repository

-Now to configure Galaxy to use the CVMFS references we have just installed, see [here](#configuring-galaxy-to-use-the-cvmfs-references)
+Now to configure Galaxy to use the CVMFS references we have just installed, see [the Ansible tutorial.]({% link topics/admin/tutorials/cvmfs/tutorial.md %}#configuring-galaxy-to-use-the-cvmfs-references)